aro-tech/interface-it-ant/README.md

  * **sourceTextFilePath** - Path of a .java or .txt file containing method signatures to be read to recover argument names not retained by the compiler (optional - should not be used in the same tag as sourceArchivePath)
  * **sourceArchivePath** - Path of a .jar or .zip file containing source files in the package hierarchy with method signatures to be read to recover argument names not retained by the compiler (optional - should not be used in the same tag as sourceTextFilePath)
  * **ignoreDeprecated** - true or false - if true, deprecated methods will be ignored, if false deprecated delegate calls to them will be generated (optional - defaults to false)
+ * **targetInterfaceParentName** - If this attribute is non-empty, the task will build 2 separate mixins, one for the *delegateClass* itself and one for its superclass.
+The mixin for the *delegateClass* will extend the mixin generated for its superclass. (optional - default behavior is to build one mixin which includes any superclass methods)

 ##Blog
 [![The Green Bar](https://img.shields.io/badge/My_Blog:-The_Green_Bar-brightgreen.svg)](https://thegreenbar.wordpress.com/)